Skip to main content

 Retry / FallbackIf Step A fails, try Step BAPI reliability, model failover

-Each pattern is a Runnable that you can compose with the pipe operator (|).
-Once you understand these four, you can build arbitrarily complex chains by nesting them.
+Each pattern is a Runnable you can compose with the pipe operator (|).
+Once you understand these four, you can build arbitrarily complex chains by nesting them — and even combine all four in a single pipeline, as we'll do in the combined example.

 Sequential Chains — Multi-Step Pipelines